Reservoir RSL began in 1959 in the garage of a residence in Gilbert Road.

-On a Sunday in 1959 a group of Returned Servicemen were sitting around a table enjoying a glass of ale in the garage of a residence in Gilbert Road Reservoir.
+First discussions took place when a group of Returned Servicemen were sitting around a table having a glass of ale.

-Business was brisk, membership had grown, so in their wisdom the Committee decided to purchase a large tent that then became their clubrooms, and in the year 1960 made an application for their Charter, that was granted on 23/06/1960.
+Business was brisk, membership had grown, so in their wisdom the Committee decided to purchase a large tent that then became their clubrooms.
+In 1960 they made application for their Charter.
+It was granted on 23/06/1960.

 You can imagine how these chaps must have felt.